drbean/curriculum/correspondence/goodwill/slides.md

 Thank you very much for the invitation to your reception celebrating the 40th anniversary of the NUU students' association.

+Then, you need to say whether you're accepting or declining.

+* If you're declining, include a reason why you can't go.
+* If you're accepting, also say you're looking forward to going.

+Then, if you're:

+* declining, apologize twice.
+* or accepting, say thanks again.

+So, that's

+* 4 things to say, if you're accepting.
+* 5 things to say, if you're declining.

 # Exam

 ## Token thank you